maomidmao/2025-ITCS383-JITNONGNOOONG/designs/JITNONGNOONG_D1_Design.md

 ```

 ### Class Diagram
-**Explanation:**
+#### Explanation:
 The Class Diagram defines the Static View—how data is structured and how objects interact to satisfy business rules.
-- Requirement: Role-Based Access & Security
+1. Requirement: Role-Based Access & Security
   - Design Decision: The implementation of an abstract User class with specialized subclasses (General_User, Organization_Staff, Admin, Eligible_sponsors) ensures Encapsulation and Role-Based Access Control (RBAC) .
-  - Verification Interface: By using <<Interface>> for VerificationService and CitizenProfileService, the system supports the requirement for "enhanced security" by decoupling the core logic from external police and blacklist APIs .
+  - Verification Interface: By using Interface for VerificationService and CitizenProfileService, the system supports the requirement for "enhanced security" by decoupling the core logic from external police and blacklist APIs .
-- Requirement: Dog Readiness & Medical History
+2. Requirement: Dog Readiness & Medical History
   - Design Decision: The Dog class is linked to TreatmentRecord and TrainingRecord.
-This ensures the "Dog practicing" and medical requirements are documented before the DogStatus is updated to AVAILABLE.
+This ensures the "Dog practicing" and medical requirements are documented before the DogStatus is updated.
-- Requirement: Sponsor Management
+3. Requirement: Sponsor Management
   - Design Decision: The Eligible_sponsors class handles the unique business rule: one fixed-size banner regardless of donation amount.
-This is enforced at the class level to maintain the "blue and white" UI consistency.

 ```mermaid
 classDiagram